Sun Tan : Symptoms, Causes, Types, Do's, Don'ts, Yoga, Ayurvedic Reference and Treatment: Complete Ayurveda Details

 • Wear broad-spectrum Ayurvedic sunscreen of appropriate SPF (sun protection factor).

-• Use a wide-brimmed hat, sunglasses, well-covered clothing while going out.
+• Use a wide-brimmed hat, sunglasses, and well-covered clothing while going out.

-• Avoid going out at the hottest part of the day and opt for shady locations while outside.
+• Avoid going out in the hottest part of the day and opt for shady locations while outside.

 Reach Institute of Applied Food Allergy® and add a total rejuvenation to your skin!!!